cenau/little_cpu/README.md

 8 bit address space
 load/store design (everything operates on register A)

-type 0 commands are OPCODE (4 bit) - they take no operands and produce no side effects type 1 commands are OPCODE (4 bit) and ADDRESS (8 bit) type 2 commands are OPCODE (4 bit) and use the value in REGISTER A as an operand type 3 commands are OPCODE (4 bit) and use the 4 most significant bits in REGISTER A as HARDWARE ADDRESS and the 4 least significant bits as the HARDWARE COMMAND ( so can address 16 pieces of hardware, and 16 things in each )
+type 0 commands are OPCODE (8 bit) - they take no operands and produce no side effects type 1 commands are OPCODE (8 bit) and ADDRESS (8 bit) type 2 commands are OPCODE (8 bit) and use the value in REGISTER A as an operand type 3 commands are OPCODE (8 bit) and use the value in REGISTER A as HARDWARE ADDRESS and the value in ADDRESS as HARDWARE COMMAND ( so can address 256 pieces of hardware, and 256 things in each )

 command	opcode	type	description
 NOP	0x0 	0	do nothing